jghauser/papis.nvim/README.md

 Commands:
 - `:PapisShowPopup`: Opens a floating window with information about the entry
 - `:PapisOpenFile`: Opens files attached to the entry
-- `:PapisOpenNote`: Opens notes attached to the entry (asks for the creation of a new one if none exist)
+- `:PapisOpenNote`: Opens notes attached to the entry (asks for the creation of a new one if none exists)
 - `:PapisEditEntry`: Opens the `info.yaml` file

 ### 'formatter' module